Khalizo/churn-prediction-streamlit-app/proposal_docs/proposal.md

 3) Increase the retention period of customers

 However, comparing these strategies taking the value of return on investment (RoI) of each into account has shown that the third strategy is the most profitable strategy.
-Reason being is that retaining an existing customer costs much lower than acquiring a new one, in addition to being considered much easier than the upselling strategy.
+The reason being is that retaining an existing customer costs much lower than acquiring a new one, in addition to being considered much easier than the upselling strategy.
-To apply the third strategy, we need to decrease the potential of customer’s churn by putting systems in place to do so.
-Hence why exploring machine learning techniques for predicting customer churn can provide huge finanical benefit to companies.
+To apply the third strategy, we need to decrease the potential of customer churn by putting systems in place to do so.
+Hence why exploring machine learning techniques for predicting customer churn can provide huge financial benefits to companies.

 ### Related work
 Many approaches were applied to predict churn in telecom companies.
 Most of these approaches have used machine learning and data mining.
 The majority of related work focused on applying only one method of data mining to extract knowledge, and the others focused on comparing several strategies to predict churn.

-Gavril et al. [3] presented an advanced methodology of data mining to predict churn for prepaid customers using dataset for call details of 3333 customers with 21 features, and a dependent churn parameter with two values: Yes/No. The author used AUC to measure the performance of the algorithms.
+Gavril et al. [3] presented an advanced methodology of data mining to predict churn for prepaid customers using a dataset for call details of 3333 customers with 21 features, and a dependent churn parameter with two values: Yes/No. The author used AUC to measure the performance of the algorithms.
 The AUC values were 99.10%, 99.55% and 99.70% for Bayes Networks, Neural networks and support vector machine, respectively.

 He et al. [4] proposed a model for prediction based on the Neural Network algorithm in order to solve the problem of customer churn in a large Chinese telecom company which contains about 5.23 million customers.
 The prediction accuracy standard was the overall accuracy rate, and reached 91.1%.

 Idris [5] proposed an approach based on genetic programming with AdaBoost to model the churn problem in telecommunications.
 The model was tested on two standard data sets.
 One by Orange Telecom and the other by cell2cell, with 89% accuracy for the cell2cell dataset and 63% for the other one.

 Huang et al. [6] studied the problem of customer churn in the big data platform.
-The goal of the researchers was to prove that big data greatly enhance the process of predicting the churn depending on the volume, variety, and velocity of the data.
+The goal of the researchers was to prove that big data greatly enhances the process of predicting churn depending on the volume, variety, and velocity of the data.
 Dealing with data from the Operation Support department and Business Support department at China’s largest telecommunications company needed a big data platform to engineer the fractures.
 Random Forest algorithm was used and evaluated using AUC.

-Ahmad et al. [7] investigated the churn problem by developing a model using machine learning technques on a big data platform and builds a new way of features' engineering and selection.
+Ahmad et al. [7] investigated the churn problem by developing a model using machine learning techniques on a big data platform and building a new way of feature engineering and selection.
 Their study measured the performance of the model using the AUC and obtained an AUC value of 93.3% after applying the XGBOOST algorithm.

-Lalwani et al. [8] tacked the churn prediction problem by using a gravitational search algorithm for feature selection while several machine leanrning models were applied, namely, logistic regression, naive bayes, support vector machine, random forest, decision trees.
+Lalwani et al. [8] tacked the churn prediction problem by using a gravitational search algorithm for feature selection while several machine learning models were applied, namely, logistic regression, naive bayes, support vector machine, random forest, decision trees.
 The highest AUC score of 84% was achieved by both Adaboost and XGboost classifiers.

 ## Problem Statement